Siydulislam/creative-agency/README.md

 # [Creative Agency](https://creative-agency-eba73.web.app/)

-## Features
+## Features:
-    * A full-stack web application.
+    - A full-stack web application.
-    * where the user can order a specific service, monitor whether the order is done or pending.
+    - where the user can order a specific service, monitor whether the order is done or pending.
 Users can also give a review of the completed order.
 There is also an admin panel where an admin can see all the services, add new services, and make another person an admin.

 ### `npm start`